sspackman99/llms-in-psychotherapy/readme.md

   - Saves cleaned datasets
 - Output: Various cleaned CSV files including cleaned_share.csv and cleaned_labled_samples.csv

-#### `joining_tables.ipynb`
+#### `model_SI_with_full_OQ.ipynb`
-- Merges different data sources based on appointment IDs.
+- The main modeling notebook that builds predictive models for suicide ideation (SI).
 - Key operations:
-  - Joins clinical note data with OQ questionnaire data
-  - Joins extracted features with anonymized text
-  - Saves merged datasets
-- Output:
-  - extract_merged_withOQ.csv
-  - extract_merged_with_full_OQ.csv
-  - extract_merged_withOQ_text.csv

-#### `model_SI.ipynb`
-- The main modeling notebook that builds predictive models for suicide ideation.
-- Key operations:
-  - Imports and prepares data
+  - Imports and prepares data from 'extract_merged_with_full_OQ.csv'
-  - Creates abbreviations for column names
+  - Creates abbreviations for column names for better readability
-  - Performs exploratory data analysis (EDA)
+  - Performs exploratory data analysis (EDA) including correlation visualization
-  - Visualizes correlations and distributions
+  - Handles missing values and data preparation for modeling
   - Implements and evaluates multiple machine learning models:
     - XGBoost
     - LightGBM
+    - Regularized logistic regression
+    - Standard logistic regression (without regularization)
-  - Cross-validates models with 5-fold validation
+  - Cross-validates models with 5-fold validation to find optimal hyperparameters and thresholds
-  - Uses SHAP for model explainability
+  - Uses SHAP for model explainability across all models
-  - Visualizes feature importance
+  - Performs likelihood ratio test (LRT) to compare models with and without text features
 - Output:
-  - Model performance metrics (F1 score, recall, confusion matrix)
+  - Model performance metrics (F1 score, recall, precision, AUC-ROC)
+  - Confusion matrices for classification evaluation
   - SHAP visualizations for feature importance
-  - Word count distribution comparisons between SI and non-SI notes
+  - Statistical significance of text features in prediction

+### Text Files

+#### `anonymize_prompt.txt`
+- A modified prompt that I use when anonymizing the clinical notes.
+It has been modified to further enhance privacy.
+Only one example from the prompt is shown, though in the actual processing of the data I used 8.
+Names used in this prompt are made up

-#### `model_SI_with_full_OQ.ipynb`
+#### `data_extraction_prompt.txt`
-- Similar to model_SI.ipynb but uses the complete OQ questionnaire data.
+- A modified prompt that I use when extracting data from the clinical notes.
+Like `anonymize_prompt.txt`, it has been modified and shortened to further enhance privacy.

 ## Data Flow and Relationships
 1. Raw clinical notes → anonymize.py → Anonymized notes
-2. Anonymized notes → data_cleaning.ipynb → Cleaned notes
-3. Cleaned notes → extract_data.py → Structured features
+3. Anonymized notes → extract_data.py → Structured features
-4. Structured features + OQ data → joining_tables.ipynb → Merged datasets
+4. Structured features + OQ data → Merged dataset
-5. Merged datasets → model_SI.ipynb → Predictive models and analysis
+5. Merged dataset → model_SI_with_full_OQ.ipynb → Predictive models and analysis
 6. Anonymized notes → run_bertopic.py → Topic analysis and visualizations

-## Key Concepts
-- SI (Suicide Ideation): The primary prediction target, represented by column OQ_8 in the questionnaire data
-- Extraction: Using LLMs to convert unstructured clinical notes to structured data
-- Features: Various indicators extracted from notes, including:
-  - Past thoughts about death (PTAD)
-  - Current thoughts about death (CAD)
-  - Current intent to try to die (CITD)
-  - Various psychological and social factors
-- Model Evaluation: Uses F1 score and recall as primary metrics, with emphasis on recall for the positive class (detecting SI)

 ## Usage
 Most scripts can be run with the fire CLI interface.
 For anonymization simply run